Images, Builds, and Releases

 • Verify that only required services are exposed on external interfaces and that logs avoid sensitive content.

-You can find published images and release notes in these locations:
+You can find published release assets and notes in these locations:

-• GitHub Releases for unison-platform list platform versions and attach WSL, VM, and ISO artifacts.
+• GitHub Releases for unison-platform, which may attach evaluator artifacts such as WSL, VM, and ISO images

-• GHCR namespaces host container images for core services and devstack.
+• GHCR namespaces for container images used by core services and devstack

 Follow the instructions in each release to verify signatures and checksums before installing on production hardware.